Educating the Whole Person

-The Undergraduate College, or Wake Forest College, combines the intimacy of a small liberal arts school with the academic vitality of a research university.
+The Undergraduate College, commonly referred to as “The College”, combines the intimacy of a small liberal arts school with the academic vitality of a research university.
 It is distinguished by its small size and collegiate atmosphere; outstanding faculty of teacher-scholars; and adherence to a values-based educated rooted in Pro Humanitate.

 The Graduate School of Arts and Sciences offers 27 nationally and internationally recognized masters and doctoral programs on the Reynolda and Bowman Gray campuses.

 The Graduate School also offers combined degree programs: a MD/PhD and MD/MS with the School of Medicine; a PhD/MBA with the Babcock Graduate School of Management; the MDiv/MA with the School of Divinity; and degrees in biomedical engineering through the Virginia Tech-Wake Forest University School of Biomedical Engineering and Sciences.

 The School of Business strives to develop passionate and ethical business leaders who get results with integrity and through providing thought leadership that advances the practice of management.
 As a result, the Wake Forest University School of Business has been ranked among the nation’s best business schools by most major ranking organizations.